Typeface Design

 Modular Typeface (2026)

-Asteroid Belt is a modular typeface designed to appear retro and futuristic at the same time, evoking nostalgic memories of space themed arcade games.
-Because of it’s decorative nature, I would label it a display typeface and refrain from using it for body copy, but rather for headings, titles, and large text.
+Asteroid Belt is a modular typeface designed to appear futuristic and retro at the same time.
+The modern smooth lines are combined with decorative elements to evoke nostalgic memories of space themed arcade games.
+Formed with squares, circles, half circles, and quarter circles, this decorative display typeface is best used for titles, drop caps, and large text.

 Morse